tibbben/geospatial-visualization/syllabus.md

 *__Week 13 (Nov.
 15 - Nov.
 19):__ Maps as Stories*

 Explore how map images tell stories with beginning, middle, and end, and how maps provide indices to elements of the story.
 Consider the relationships between map and space, map and place, and map and territory; how does one create the other and vice-versa.
 Consider how maps are a part of broader social contexts and how they cannot stand alone.
-A picture may be worth a thousand words, but a thousand words plus a picture (map) is worth a lot more ...
+A picture may be worth a thousand words, but a thousand words plus a picture (map) is worth a lot more ... revisit the role of maps in urban sustainability and resilience.

+[//]: # (emphasize sustainability and resilience more?
+On the other hand, shorten and make more about drone surveys, point clouds, and the process of getting a drone survey into a GIS)

 > Learning Objectives